yanis-git/a11y-auditor/README.md

 - [x] Create Helper Browser method.
 - [x] Move to nx based setup.
 - [ ] Fix issue with typescript `type.d.ts` loading from browser compilation.
+- [ ] Create a v0 dashboard to list result in convenient way.
 - [ ] Having a identifier rule per criteria.
 - [ ] Create Documentation folders to details rules.
 - [ ] Includes a way to provide a list of rules to run.